What’s Causing Your Eye Twitching?

 There are many reasons why you might be experiencing eye twitching, including stress, lack of sleep, eye strain or caffeine which are the most common causes.
-Problems with your toric lenses, daily contact lenses or multifocal lenses can be a significant factor.
+Problems with your toric lenses, daily contact lenses or multifocal lenses (and main contact lenses)can be a significant factor.
 Alcohol, problems with your diet and nutrition deficiencies, allergies or dry eyes are also to blame in most cases.
 In rarer cases, chronic eyelid twitches are a sign of benign essential blepharospasm which is a neurological disorder that results in muscle contractions and spasms around the eyes.
 If it’s left untreated, this condition can actually become so severe that it causes the eyelids to squeeze shut for hours at a time.
 Scientists aren’t sure what causes essential blepharospasm, but it’s believed to be a result of both genetic and environmental factors.

 Although it might sound worrying, the condition isn’t life-threatening, and it can be managed quite easily.